How To Use Personal Deadlines In Your Email Marketing Sequences To Create FOMO

 3. Provide Value To Bew Subscribers

-The emails that you send to new subscribers in the first week after they opt-in are going to frame the rest of their experience with you, your products, and future marketing.
+The emails you send to new subscribers in the first week after they opt-in will frame the rest of their experience with you, your products, and future marketing.

 Focus on improving your email marketing for new subscribers, and you’re setting the stage for success everywhere else!